girlandhercode/Hello-World/README.md

 - Create a repo
 - Clone a repo
 - Learn detailed information about the .git config file and how to edit it
 - Learn how to use and interpret git log, git diff
+- Learn how to use git show
+- Using git commit -am "<your commit message here>"